How to Protect Your Pets From the 10 Most Common Summer Dangers

-Nobody likes mosquitoes—but the notorious summertime pests are particularly dangerous to dogs and cats, who can contract heartworm from the bite of an infected insect.
-"Heartworm can be fatal in both dogs and cats," says Bazzle.
+Nobody likes mosquitoes, but the notorious summertime pests are particularly dangerous to dogs and cats, who can contract heartworm from the bite of an infected insect.
+"Heartworm can be fatal in both dogs and cats," says Dr. Bazzle.
 "Mosquitoes can survive in temperatures above 50 degrees—it's one of the reasons I recommend using preventatives year round."
 To keep your pets safe, use a preventative that protects against fleas, ticks, and heartworm, and consult with your veterinarian to make sure the dosage is correct.

-Fertilizers & Pesticides
+Fertilizers and Pesticides

 The chemicals that make your garden look great can make your pets sick.
-"Many weed killers, fertilizers, and pest-control products can be toxic," cautions Bazzle.
+"Many weed killers, fertilizers, and pest-control products can be toxic," cautions Dr. Bazzle.
 "And unfortunately, the more toxic the chemical, the more palatable it seems to be to our pets."
 If you suspect your pet has ingested a fertilizer or pesticide, Dr. Bazzle recommends calling the Pet Poison Helpline or the American Society for the Prevention of Cruelty to Animals Poison Control Center.
 Each call center has up-to-date information on common gardening products, which tend to change formulations frequently.

 Picnics and Barbecues

 Additionally, Dr. Bazzle warns that watermelon rinds, corn cobs, rib bones, and kabob skewers can cause intestinal blockages, while wine and chocolate can be toxic if consumed in large quantities.
 Another summer favorite, grapes, are extremely toxic to dogs and warrant immediate medical attention if ingested.
-"There's no safe amount of grapes or raisins," says Bazzle.
+"There's no safe amount of grapes or raisins," says Dr. Bazzle.
 "Even if your dog eats one, you should call your veterinarian."